-Mother Maria, for her selfless rescue activities, perished in a gas chamber in Ravensbrock camp in Germany in 1945.
-Today, she is among the "righteous gentiles" honored in Israel and a canonized saint in the Orthodox Christian Church.
+For her courageous rescue activities, Mother Maria perished in a gas chamber in Ravensbrock concentration camp in Germany in 1945.
+Today, she is among the "righteous gentiles" honored in Israel and a canonized saint in the Orthodox Church.

-AUTHOR Journalism and peace work have been major ingredients in author Jim Forest's life.
-He is secretary of the Orthodox Peace Fellowship and editor of its journal, In Communion.
+About the Author: Jim Forest is secretary of the Orthodox Peace Fellowship and editor of its journal, In Communion.
 He is a recipient of the Peacemaker Award from Notre Dame University's Institute for International Peace Studies.
-He is a prolific writer of inspirational, historical, and bio-graphical books, most recently of The Wormwood File: E-Mail from Hell.
-Jim makes his home in Alkmaar, Holland, near Amsterdam.
-He is father to six children and grandfather to four.
+He is a prolific writer of inspirational, historical, and biographical books, most recently of The Wormwood File: E-Mail from Hell.
 Silent as a Stone is his third children's book.

-ILLUSTRATOR Dasha Pancheshnaya was born in Moscow, Russia in 1980 and immigrated to the United States with her family in 1991.
-She holds a BFA in Illustration from the Fashion Institute of Technology and presently participates in various disciplines of visual art including graphic design and illustration.
+About the Illustrator: Dasha Pancheshnaya was born in Moscow, Russia and holds a BFA in Illustration from the Fashion Institute of Technology.
 Influenced by Russian artists of the nineteenth century, masters of the Italian Renaissance, and Art Nouveau, she currently is a student of the Prosopon School of Iconology.

 Mother Maria is a saint of our day and for our day; a woman of flesh and blood possessed by the love of God, who stood face to face with the problems of this century.